The High Field Gastropub in Edgbaston

 We will never be the biggest pub company; we’re out for perfection on a small scale, fuelled by passion for good food and drink and a keen interest in protecting the environment.

-Our Edgbaston based gastro pub is open every day from 8am with hot food available all day.
-We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
+Open everyday for breakfast lunch and dinner, we take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a drink, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We look forward to seeing you soon!